khoborerkagoj/inc/steps/step9/README.md

       that we (implicitly) have currently for EAX.

 ## Vectors
+At first implementation of `make-vector`, we run into a problem: the tutorial specifies that `make-vector` is to be called with an initializer like `(make-vector 4 #f)` but the tests specify the form without an initializer such as `(make-vector 4)`.
+Scheme specifies both forms.
+Rather than lose the implementation we did for `make-vector` with an initializer, we define a new primitive `make-vector-init` which implements it with an initializer.
+At a later point, we can merge the two.

+### Naive method for `4N+4` rounding
+*I came up with this initially, but then got a better idea.
+See next section*

 For vectors, we will have to allocate an area of size `4* N + 4`, but which should be rounded up to be a multiple of 4.
 We can do this by realizing that `4*N + 4` is always a multiple of 4.
 Thus we check if bit 2 is set (which